DataDog/stratus-red-team/docs/user-guide/getting-started.md

 ### Reverting and Cleaning up an Attack Technique

-*Reverting* an attack technique means "cancelling" its detonation, it had a side effect. *Cleaning up* an Attack Technique means nuking all its pre-requisites and making sure no resource is left in your environment.
+*Reverting* an attack technique means "cancelling" its detonation, when it had a side effect. *Cleaning up* an Attack Technique means nuking all its pre-requisites and making sure no resource is left in your environment.

 ### State Machine